oddballteam/challenges/SpringReact/README.md

 ## Setup
-Clone project repositiory and import the `OddJava` file directory as a new Gradle Project in your IDE
+Clone project repositiory and import the `SpringReact` file directory as a new Gradle Project in your IDE
 ```
 git clone https://github.com/oddballteam/challenges.git
 ```